 Sir Peter Lampl

-Peter is the founder and chairman of the Sutton Trust and is also the chairman of the Education Endowment Foundation.
+Sir Peter is acknowledged to be the UK’s leading educational philanthropist.
+He founded the Sutton Trust and has given over £50 million to the Trust to achieve this aim.
+He is also chairman of the Education Endowment Foundation.

-Before establishing the Sutton Trust, Peter was the founder and chairman of the Sutton Company, a Private Equity firm with offices in New York, London and Munich.
+Before establishing the Sutton Trust, Sir Peter founded the Sutton Company, a Private Equity firm with offices in New York, London and Munich.

 Stephen is a private investor with interests in impact investing and education.
-For 30 years he was involved in family-held retail business.
-He has been active in strategic investing since 2002, and founded Willows Investments in 2008 with the aim of supporting promising ventures with a social mission.
+For 30 years he was involved in the family-held retail business.
+He has been active in impact investing since 2002, and founded Willows Investments in 2008 with the aim of supporting promising ventures with a social mission.

-General Partner at Balderton Capital and former Vice-Chairman of Goldman Sachs International
+Senior Advisor at Balderton Capital and Vice-Chairman of the Sutton Trust

 Michael A. Carpenter